 Racial Equity, COVID-19, and Public Policy: The Triple Pandemic focuses on the health, economic, and justice impacts of the COVID-19 pandemic on racial equity.
 The book does not simply document the problems made worse by the pandemic, but it provides historical context for issues that rose to the surface in new ways, the existing inequities revealed during COVID-19, as well as policy responses to those issues.
 The volume is distinguished in its focus on the implications for racial equity through an examination of both existing public policy and new ideas for change.

-Brittany Keegan, Robyn McDougle, RaJade M. Berry-James, PhD
+Brittany Keegan, Robyn D. McDougle, and RaJade M. Berry-James

-Lindsey L. Evans, Nakeina E. Douglas-Glenn, Susan T. Gooden, Janice Underwood, Curtis C. Brown
+Lindsey L. Evans, Nakeina E. Douglas-Glenn, Susan T. Gooden, Janice B. Underwood, and Curtis C. Brown

-6. Policing in America: Finding a Way Out of an Endless Cycle of Scandal and Reform
+6 Policing in America: Finding a Way Out of the Cycle of Scandal and Unfulfilled Reform

 Steven Keener and William V. Pelfrey, Jr.

-8. COVID-19, Race, and Justice: Implications for Reentry of Justice-Involved People (JIPs) Going Forward
+8 COVID-19, Race, and Justice: Implications for Reentry of Justice-Involved People ( JIP) Going Forward

-12. The COVID-19 Pandemic Response by Institutions of Higher Education (IHE): Negative Consequences for Black, Indigenous, and other People of Color (BIPOC)
+11 The COVID-19 Pandemic Response by Institutions of Higher Education: Negative Consequences for Black, Indigenous, and People of Color

-Jacqueline Smith-Mason, RaJade M. Berry-James, Blue E. Wooldridge
+Jacqueline Smith-Mason, RaJade M. Berry-James, and Blue E. Wooldridge

 “A thought provoking gem that stimulates and invigorates debate about the triple pandemic.
 In addition, this book helps other states by giving them a road map to develop a research and policy agendas to reduce instances of injustices.” - George E. Higgins, University of Louisville, USA